Last chance: Black Friday Deal

 Spin

-Spin, especially side spin imparted on a ball, will have a tremendous impact on the ball’s flight.
+Spin, especially side spin imparted on a ball, will tremendously impact the ball’s flight.
 Where most golfers see the way spin impacts their shots is after the ball lands.
 When the ball lands and stops, it has a lot of backspin.

-When it lands and then rolls forward, it has a lot of forward spin.
+It has a lot of forward spin when it lands and then rolls forward.
 Forward spin is great on a drive but not great with a wedge shot.
 Overall, spin rates also impact the trajectory and direction of your golf shots.

 Spin rates are a major factor to look at and consider when deciding on which club to purchase.